HomeNewsNews 》 Content

 As 2024 arrived, Westlake welcomed its own new arrival—Prof. Huayi Chen, who joins the university as chair professor in mathematics.

-Chen was previously dean of the Mathematics Institute of Jussieu–Paris Rive Gauche at Paris Cité University, and had also conducted research and taught at Westlake as a visiting scholar.
+Chen was previously professor of the Mathematics Institute of Jussieu–Paris Rive Gauche at Paris Cité University, and had also conducted research and taught at Westlake as a visiting scholar.

 It might be hard to discern a human side to mathematicians, but for a group of scholars known for their rational thinking and devotion to abstract questions, math is not a discipline to be put on a pedestal.
 To Chen, math is no more than "a common understanding between you and me."